Sanskrit Name: Kumari, Kanya, Kumarika

 Aloe vera works in epithelial tissues – a layer of cells that covers the surface of the body or lines a cavity that communicates with it.
 The skin, the largest organ of the body, is also the largest epithelial surface, but epithelial tissues also include the lining of the nose, sinuses and lungs, the mouth, oesophagus and alimentary tract as well as the genital tract.
 Its action on surfaces and membranes rather than solid organs accounts for the variety of problems that aloe can address by promoting faster healing.

 It accelerates the healing of wounds and it is used in burns.
 The production of thromboxane, which would bring about vasoconstriction and increased platelet adhesiveness, is inhibited by Aloe vera.
 This action makes it particularly useful in the treatment of burns, where increased blood flow is beneficial.
-An increase in collagen and elastin deposition due to the stimulation of dermal fibroblasts is also a most important effect in wound healing, for, in vitro, fibroblasts under the influence of Aloe vera replicate themselves three to four times more than a control.
-Cosmetically this reduces the tendency for ageing skin to wrinkle.
+Increased collagen and elastin deposition due to the stimulation of dermal fibroblasts is also a most important effect in wound healing, for, in vitro, fibroblasts under the influence of Aloe vera replicate themselves three to four times more than a control.
+Cosmetically this reduces the tendency for ageing skin to wrinkles.

 Aloe vera juice also has soothing effect of the walls of stomach so, can be used in gastritis.
 Because of its hepato-protective property, it is used in various hepatic disease like jaundice, hepatomegaly (enlarged liver) and also in splenomegaly (enlarged spleen).